tw-in-js/twind/docs/handbook/faq.md

 <Collapse title="How do I use Twind with server-rendered (SSR) apps?">

 Twind provides a `twind/server` package to assist with static extraction needed for SSR apps.
-Please the [SSR Usage Guide](/usage-guides/ssr) for more information.
+Please see the [SSR Usage Guide](/usage-guides/ssr) for more information.

 There is also a working [example Next App](https://github.com/tw-in-js/example-next) to get you up in running.